project-origin/registry/README.md

 The registry is not exposing external PKI's to the network but merely acts as a validation mechanism that handles **Granular Certificates** (GCs).
 Preferably with an external eventstore to store the events that are used in state transitions, otherwise a local SQL database can be used with some modifications so that internal consistency is assured.

-## Why Project-Origin?

-The GCs purpose is to prove the origin and potential conversions of energy, thus supporting the green transition and power-to-X (PtX).

-If one searches for greenwashing, there is no shortages of articles on the internet showing a growing scepticism with [the current system](https://en.energinet.dk/Energy-data/Guarantees-of-origin-el-gas-hydrogen/) for proving the origin of electricity.

 Project-Origin was created because there is a need to provide a trustworthy, **publicly verifiable** way to prove the origin of the electricity one uses on